-Wondering how to winterize hydrangeas?
+Now that the months are getting colder, you'll need to know how to winterize hydrangeas.
 Hydrangeas are easy to care for and look stunning all year long with their vibrant blooms.
-But, while these plants are generally quite hardy, when it comes to winter, the freezing temperatures and chilling winds can do some damage.
+But, while these plants are generally quite hardy, the freezing temperatures and chilling winds can do some damage.
 That’s why putting these plants to bed is arguably as important as knowing how to prune hydrangeas.
+In fact, if you’ve noticed wilting flowers on your hydrangeas, it might be time to deadhead them — here's how to deadhead hydrangeas.

-This is a chore quite a few gardeners will put off, but it’s essential that you make time to do it.
-When you know the method, it’s quick and easy, and you can re-use the same supplies year-on-year to help your plants flourish.
+While learning how to winterize hydrangeas seems quite tricky, it's actually not that hard to do.
+Once you know the method, you can re-use the same supplies year-on-year to help your blooms flourish.
 Once your hydrangeas are in hibernation, you can then focus on other projects too, such as how to grow a Christmas tree.
+So, here's how to winterize hydrangeas in a few simple steps.

 Before you go through these steps, it’s important to stress that the best method will depend on your climate and the type of hydrangeas you want to protect.
 The colder your region and the more delicate the plant, the more attention it will need.